Skip to main content

 Clinical Locations

 • Dr. Sarah Cipriano is board certified in Dermatology and sub-specialty boarded in Pediatric Dermatology.
-Dr. Cipriano cares for pediatric patients with complex medical conditions and devotes a significant amount of time to caring for hospitalized children at Primary Children’s Hospital.
-She is the co-coordinator of the national Society of Pediatric Dermatology Inpatient Special Interest Group and lectures locally, regionally and nationally.
-She works closely with pediatric generalists and specialists to delivery high quality and compassionate care.
-In addition to her general pediatric dermatology clinics, Dr. Cipriano also attends combined pediatric dermatology/rheumatology clinic, multidisciplinary tuberous sclerosis clinic and vascular anomalies clinic.
-Her interests include infantile hemangiomas and other birthmarks, pigmentary disorders, blistering disorders, psoriasis, acne and atopic dermatitis.
+She specializes in caring for pediatric patients with complex medical conditions and dedicates significant clinical time to hospitalized children at Primary Children’s Hospital.
+Dr. Cipriano collaborates closely with pediatric generalists and specialists to provide high-quality, compassionate care.
+In addition to her general pediatric dermatology clinics, Dr. Cipriano attends specialized clinics including pediatric dermatology/rheumatology and vascular anomalies.
+Her clinical interests include infantile hemangiomas, genetic skin disorders, blistering disorders, autoimmune dermatology, and severe atopic dermatitis.
 She enjoys working with patients from birth through adolescence.
+She received the 2025 Intermountain Physician Living Our Values Everyday - or LOVE - Award for exemplifying values of empathy and respect for patients. caregivers, and team members.

 Board Certification